graphite-project/graphite-web/docs/install-pip.rst

   On RedHat-based systems using the ``python-pip`` package, the pip executable is named ``pip-python``

-.. _carbon-custom-location-pip:

 Installing Carbon in a Custom Location
 --------------------------------------
 Installation of Carbon in a custom location with `pip` is similar to doing so from a source install.
 Arguments to the underlying ``setup.py`` controlling installation location can be passed through `pip` with the ``--install-option`` option.

-See :ref:`carbon-custom-location` for details on default locations and available arguments
+See :ref:`carbon-custom-location-source` for details of locations and available arguments

 For example, to install everything in ``/srv/graphite/``: